-There a lots of good radios out there.
+There are lots of good radios out there.
 The major brands in North America are Futaba, JR, Spektrum, Hitec and Airtronics.
 All others have relatively small market shares, but that doesn’t mean they are bad.
 The major brands are all safe bets and all have great service.
 You will find those who love one over the other and those who hate one vs. the other.
 But in the end, they all have good products.
 If you go outside these brands you may get a great radio too but the level of service and support may not be up to the standards of the brands.
 So if you go outside the brands, consider where you will get help if you need it.
 Going “off brand” can be quite easy if your friend has one or if you a member of a forum with lots of users of this radio.

 How much are you willing to spend?
 As you shop for radios notice that radios often come packaged with other stuff.
 That might be receivers, servos, cables, switches, etc. When you evaluate the price of one radio vs. another you MUST take into account what is included in the package.
 A $150 radio is not cheaper than a $180 radio package that comes with a $50 receiver.

 The more you can spend, the more capable radio you can buy and the less important the rest of the questions become.
-Once you get over $400 for one of the brand name radios, they all pretty much can do what you are likely to need to do to fly almost anything, as long as they have enough channels.
+Once you get over $400 for one of the brand name radios (which usually includes a receiver) they all pretty much can do what you are likely to need to do to fly almost anything, as long as they have enough channels.
 You will get all kinds of opinions from advanced pilots as to what is better for what, but they are talking shades of gray here.
 If you can spend $400 or more on a major brand radio, then buy whatever you like or whatever your friend has or what you see in the champion pilots flying in the radio ads.

 If you don’t have $400 for a radio, then you have to be more selective.
-But you can still get a very capable radio for under $250.
+But you can still get a very capable brand name radio for under $250.
 You just have to be a little more specific as we start finding limitations.
 Of course these limitation may not matter to you so don’t feel you are buying junk.
 Just maybe you are not buying a lot of stuff you don’t need.

 When discussing budget, state a number.
 Asking for an inexpensive radio means nothing.
 When considering my needs, I consider $250, for the radio alone, an inexpensive radio.
 How about you?
 No matter what it is, start with a number.
 Does you budget include a receiver?
 Servos?
 State a number and then define it.